 Therefore, if your airbag deploys, the insurance adjuster might treat your insurance claim more seriously.
 An insurance company reviews the details of a car accident while investigating a claim.
 They consider whether the airbags deployed as they evaluate claims.

 However, it is essential to note that an airbag might not deploy even though it should have.
-And although airbags are designed to prevent injuries, a person could be seriously hurt when an inflated airbag hits them.
+Although airbags are designed to prevent injuries, a person could be seriously hurt when an inflated airbag hits them.

 What Happens if My Airbag Did Not Deploy in an Austin Car Accident?

-Some airbags fail to deploy because there are defective.
+Some airbags fail to deploy because they are defective.
 However, that is not the only reason your airbags didn’t deploy during your car accident.

 Airbag deployment is controlled by software and sensors.
 The software controls what happens when the sensors send a signal that indicates a collision.
 Several factors impact whether a sensor activates an airbag, including: